KageYang/AWS/README.md

-This is for AWS related techincal refrences
+This is for AWS self-study references